 Issued on November 10, 2014 by the IRS as an update to the famous Bobrow tax court case, Announcement 2014-32 provides guidance and interpretation of the once-per year IRA rollover rule.
 This rule applies to the 60-day IRA-to IRA and the 60-day Roth IRA –to-Roth IRA rollovers, which occurs when the IRA owner receives a check made out to her personally (in her name).
 The updated rule is much more restrictive than in prior years.
 Therefore, it is paramount that IRA clients understand it to keep from inadvertently violating the guideline and having IRA funds taxed.

-The New 2015 IRA Rollover Rules Broken Down
+The 2015 and After IRA Rollover Rules Broken Down

 Trustee-to Trustee-Transfers Not Affected

 Only the 60-day rollover rule is affected by this IRS regulation not trustee-to-trustee transfers.
 Therefore, it is recommended to always move IRA funds to another IRA via the transfer method instead of the 60-day rollover method.

 A second IRA to IRA rollover within one year (12 months) is not allowed and will result in a taxable distribution in addition to the 10% penalty if under age 59 ½.
 IRA owners can essentially loses their IRAs and the IRS has no authority to step in to provide relief.